 Sunday services are at 8:00 and 10:15.
 Rite I is used at 8:00, and Rite II, with organ and choir, is at 10:15.
 That service is recorded and shown on local cable television, Channel 14.
-Children’s Church, which meets in the chapel, and Adult Education meets between the services during the school year.
-Currently we have one acolyte in training.
+Adult Education meets between the services during the school year.
 Fellowship coffee hours take place after each service in Tubbs Hall.

 There is a Wednesday morning service at 10:00 in the chapel, with a Bible study preceding it.
 Morning Prayer is on the first Wednesday, Holy Eucharist on the other Wednesdays.